AWS Core Specification#

 If no requestAlgorithmMember is set, the service MUST compute an MD5 checksum of the request payload and validate it against the Content-MD5 header.

 When using the httpChecksum trait, services MUST always accept checksum values in HTTP headers.
 For operations with streaming payload input, services MUST additionally accept checksum values sent in the chunked trailer part of the request body.
-Service MUST only send response checksums in HTTP headers.

 HTTP response checksums#